COMPARE OUR STONES TO CZ AND MOISSANITE

-Our Diamond Simulants are different from a CZ in four key ways: weight, hardness, coating, and chemical composition.
-These differences result in a superior Diamond Simulant with qualities much closer to that of a mined diamond.
+Our Diamond Simulants are different from a CZ (cubic zirconia) in four key ways: weight, hardness, coating, and chemical composition.
+The result, a superior Diamond Nexus Diamond Simulant with qualities extremely close to that of a mined diamond.

-Our Diamond Simulant weighs 15% to 20% more than a CZ of the same size, and a CZ will weight relatively 1.7 times more than that of a diamond of the same size.
+Our Diamond Simulant weighs 15% - 20% more than a CZ of the same size, and a CZ will weight relatively 1.7 times more than that of a diamond of the same size.

 Our Diamond Simulant is very hard.
 The chemical composition of CZ makes it a softer, more porous stone.
 For example: over time, as you wear a CZ, it will absorb the oils in your skin, the soap you use to wash your hands, etc...
 Eventually, the CZ will appear yellowish and lose its fire and ability to disperse light.
 Due to the softness of the stone, its facets will also wear down with use.
 The hardest a CZ stone will ever be is an 8.5 on the Mohs’ hardness scale.
 A Diamond Simulant is closer to the properties of a mined diamond.
 As such, it will not chip, fade, or lose its brilliance over time.
 The average hardness of a Diamond Simulant is a 9.1-9.2 on the Mohs’ hardness scale, much closer to that of our lab diamonds (and mined) that are a perfect 10.